Marianne Lederer

-Marianne Lederer (born 1934) is a French translation scholar.
+Marianne Lederer (1934 – 10 April 2026) was a French translation scholar.
 Lederer further developed the Interpretive Theory of Translation together with Danica Seleskovitch, who first proposed the theory.
 Lederer also published several works on translation and interpreting pedagogy.
 Her works have greatly influenced interpreting and translation research and teaching internationally.

-Biography
+Background

 Marianne Lederer was born in Paris in 1934.
-Her father, Edgar Lederer, was an internationally renowned bio-chemist of Austrian descent and her mother, Hélène Fréchet, was French.
+Her father, Edgar Lederer, was an internationally renowned bio-chemist of Austrian-Jewish descent and her mother, Hélène Fréchet, was French.
 She was the eldest of four sisters and three brothers.
 Before the Second World War, the family lived in Vienna in Austria, and in Leningrad in the Soviet Union, where her father had a position at the Vitamin institute.
 The family returned to Paris, but was forced to flee during the 1940 exodus and refugee crisis.
 After studying literature at the Sorbonne and after several language stays in the United Kingdom and the United States, Lederer obtained her diploma as a French-English-German conference interpreter from the School of Translators and Interpreters, which was then located at the HEC Paris.
-She is also a member of AIIC.
+She was also a member of AIIC.

 As a fresh interpreter graduate in 1958, she got the opportunity to interpret for a three-month-long American mission to Tunisia with the OCEC (the predecessor to OECD), the other interpreter for the mission was Danica Seleskovitch.
 According to the biography of Danica Seleskovitch, this mission marked the start of their collaboration both as interpreters and researchers as well as their life-long friendship.
 During the development of the Interpretive Theory of Translation, Lederer was the sounding board and discussant of Seleskovitch.
 When developing the theory, Lederer focused on simultaneous interpretation and Seleskovitch on consecutive interpretation.

+Lederer died on 10 April 2026, at the age of 91.

 University career

 In 1978, Lederer obtained a doctorate from the University of Paris 4-Sorbonne on Simultaneous translation: Theoretical foundations (La traduction simultanée - Experience et Théorie).
-She was appointed professor at the University of Paris XII-Val de Marne in 1979, where she founded the departement of foreign languages and headed that same department until 1985.
+She was appointed professor at the University of Paris XII-Val de Marne in 1979, where she founded the department of foreign languages and headed that same department until 1985.
 In 1985, she took up a position at the Ecole Supérieure d'Interprètes et de Traducteurs (ESIT) at the University of Paris 3, where she had been teaching since 1969.
 She was the head of ESIT from 1990 to 1999.
 Until her retirement in September 2002, she directed the Centre for Research and Translatology at the Université Paris 3 - Sorbonne Nouvelle.